 You can read about the San Diego Sheriff Department’s response to Covid-19 here.

 Visiting hours at the South Bay Detention Facility are available every day except Tuesday and Wednesday.
 The SBDF visitation schedule varies according to the specific housing area of residence.
 Reservations can be made one day in advance.

 Note that Chula Vista Jail inmates are allowed one 30-minute visit a day, and a maximum of two visits a week.
 (The week is from Sunday to Saturday.)
 Visits are non-contact, so you will be speaking through a window and audio handset.

 Reservations for jail visits can be made through the “Who’s in Jail” website application.
 This function is available 24 hours a day, Wednesday through Monday.
 You can also make visitation appointments by calling the jail at (619) 213-1433.
 These calls are taken between 6:30am to 6:00pm daily.

 Visit reservations should generally be made 24 hours in advance.
 Same day, “walk-in” visits may be accepted at this facility on a first-come, first-served basis.

 Visitation rules at the San Diego South Bay Jail are as follows:

-- All visitors must be present one hour before the scheduled visit to check in.
+- All visitors must be present 30 minutes before the scheduled visit to check in.
 (If you are late, the visit may be cancelled.)
 Cancellations can also be made in-person or over the phone.
 If you want to cancel in-person, make sure you bring a valid ID.